When you pick up a novel of any given genre, you have certain expectations of what you’ll find, right?

 Allow me to pause for a moment while I laugh …

-In real life, some first kisses create sparks, but most of the time they’re much more subtle.
+In real life, some first kisses create sparks, but most of the time, they’re more subtle.
 A warm sensation.
 The flicker of a candle.
 You can’t rule out the possibility of being distracted by the scent of garlic on his breath.

 Christian Romance: Make Yours Real!